 Their aims are to collect and preserve documents in environmentally controlled and secure conditions, to promote and encourage community and public access to these archives and to encourage use of the resources for recreational, cultural, educational or business use.

-The Archive holds resources relating to the county from 1166 to the present day.
+The Archive holds resources relating to the county of Bedfordshire from 1166 to the present day.
 Documents come from a wide range of sources, from private individuals to business and organisations.

 These resources include documents, manuscripts, maps, newspapers, photographs and pictures.

 Whether you are researching the history of a house, conducting research for a school, college or university assignment, tracing your family history, or studying the history of your local area, you will find the documents held useful.

 The knowledgeable and helpful staff are always on hand to offer assistance should you require it.

 For information regarding their opening hours and collections, please visit their Home Page and peruse their summary of archive holdings.
 They have on online catalogue containing information regarding approximately 91% of their holdings, the other 9% being held in their Searchroom.
 Their collections include:

 An on-line database of 19th Century prisoners at Bedford Gaol is accessible.
 An entry normally gives details about the criminal's name, age, height, hair colour, crime, dates of committal and trial and sentence.
 The database covers the period from 1801 to 1879, but there are gaps in the record.

 You have to make an appointment before visiting Bedfordshire Record Office, and are requested to advise them of the material you wish to access so they can ascertain if they are able to accommodate your visit.